siriinthira/eSportsApp/README.md

 7. Set Notifications: Alex sets up reminders and notifications for the event.

 8. Participate in Tournament: On event day, Alex plays the tournament.

+**User Problems:**

+For example, users may find it difficult to discover new tournaments or connect with like-minded players.
+Your app will solve this by offering tailored recommendations and simplifying tournament registration.

 # User Story